Netius/React-Vite-PostgresSQL-Docker/ReadMe.md

 This repository is a template to create a application in React Vite using PostgreSQL database running in Docker.
 Using Express as a middleware to connect with PostgreSQL.

+Template also includes api calls to PostgreSQL.

 ## Features
   - Hot reloads when changing code in the frontend or backend
   - Full integrasjon with PostgreSQL database
   - One docker-compose.yml for the whole application
+  - Api calls for Get, Post, Delete, Put with some dummy data

 ## Versions
   - Docker version 26.1.4